You’re currently reading Chapter 6 of The Ultimate Guide to Adobe Illustrator for Fashion Design

-These are the things that determine the SUCCESS of our career.
+These are the things that determine the SUCCESS of your career.

-What’s the value of the raise you’re going to get over 5 years, 10 years from now?
+What’s the value of the unlimited freelance income you can unlock, or the raises you’ll get 2, 5, and 10 years from now?

 The LITTLE moments.
 It’s having CONFIDENCE.
 It’s being NOT TERRIFIED to put yourself out there.